truust-io/docs.truust.io/content/payment-flows.md

 ### Payin from Wallet

 This movement will transfer the funds from the buyer's wallet to the seller's bank account.
-Note that **the buyer will need a previous order** (Payin to Wallet or Wallet Top-up) to fund his own wallet.
+Note that **the buyer will need a previous order** (Payin to Wallet or Wallet Top-up) to fund his wallet.

 ![](/assets/payinfromwallet.png)